-Compare hearing aids from Oticon, ReSound and Siemens-Signia on their effectiveness, comfort and fit, style and appearance, ease of use, value for money and overall customer satisfaction.
+Compare hearing aids from Phonak, Oticon, Siemens-Signia and ReSound, on their effectiveness, comfort and fit, style and appearance, ease of use, value for money and overall customer satisfaction.

 It’s a vital sense, but easy to take for granted.
 However, many Australians are affected by various types of hearing loss.
-With technology improving significantly in recent decades, hearing aids are the primary solution for hearing loss, with various models and styles available for consumers.
+But with technology improving significantly in recent decades, hearing aids are the primary solution for hearing loss, with various models and styles available for consumers who need them.

-Unfortunately, countering hearing loss isn’t a one-size-fits-all approach, with hearing loss as individual as the person, and hearing aids needing to be just as unique in order to be effective.
-While it may prove to be an ongoing process, 71% of respondents to our latest survey on the subject said that their hearing aid has changed their life for the better, with almost half of respondents (46%) saying they wished they had gotten their hearing aid earlier.
+Unfortunately, countering hearing loss isn’t a one-size-fits-all approach, with hearing loss as individual as the person, and hearing aids needing to be just as unique in order to be truly effective.
+While it may prove to be an ongoing process, 36% of respondents to our latest survey on the subject said that their hearing aid has changed their life for the better, with a fifth of respondents (21%) saying they wished they had gotten their hearing aid earlier.

 We’ve sought the opinions of hundreds of consumers who currently own and use a hearing aid, to find out which brands are rated highest by the people who know best – those who use them day in, day out.
-Four of the biggest brands in the market – Unitron, ReSound, Oticon and Siemens-Signia – have been rated this year on factors including effectiveness, comfort and value for money, because hearing aids are generally not cheap!
+Four of the biggest brands in the market – Phonak, Oticon, Siemens-Signia and ReSound – have been rated this year, on factors including effectiveness, comfort, ease of use, style, value for money and overall satisfaction.

 Here are some of the key findings from our latest survey of consumers who own hearing aids.

 So, we know hearing aids aren’t cheap, but they can certainly deliver great value for money, especially if you get the one that’s right for you.
-Here’s a guide to the four brands in our 2019 review and what they have to offer.
+Here’s a guide to the brands in our 2020 review and what they have to offer.

 ReSound has a wide variety of hearing aids for both outside and the inside-in-the-ear.
 For those looking for an outside-the-ear model, ReSound offers behind-the-ear and receiver-in-ear models, while offering invisible-in-canal, completely-in-canal, in-the-canal, in-the-ear and mic-in-helix options for those after an in-the-ear model.
-The brand received four stars for overall satisfaction, as well as most other categories, except for ease of use and appearance, where it was rated three stars.
+The brand received four stars for effectiveness and three stars everywhere else.

 For those looking for a behind-the-ear model, ReSound offers the ENZO series, which includes a variety of different functions to help improve day-to-day life.
 Features include Spatial Sense, which assists with directional listening and identifying from which direction the sounds came from, plus a Smart Hearing system, which adapts to the noise around you for a more comfortable experience.